prowe12/runDisort_mat/README.md

 This code runs DISORT from MATLAB or Octave to perform radiative transfer calculations for layered model atmospheres, including absorption and scattering.
 Inputs include gaseous optical depths, atmospheric parameters, and cloud properties.
 Radiative transfer is performed using DISORT 2.0 Beta (from ftp://climate1.gsfc.nasa.gov/wiscombe/Multiple_Scatt/).
 This is a work in progress, and may have bugs.
 It is shared without guarantees of any kind.
 Improvements are ongoing, and we welcome feedback.

+Installation Instructions
+1) To use this code, first copy these files to your directory.
+2) Within the installation directory, modify the makefile as needed for the fortran compiler you have; here we use gfortan.
+Run "make" to compile disort_driver_mat (a fortran executable).
+This is the code that will call disort.
-To use this code, first compile disort_driver_mat (a fortran executable), located in the installation folder.
-Make an alias of disort_driver_mat or copy it in the directory with the Mode.
-In matlab, you can try out the code using "sample_run.m" in the sampleRun folder.
+3) Make an alias of disort_driver_mat or copy it into the main directory (where sample_run.m is)
+4) In matlab, you can try out the code using "sample_run.m" in the sampleRun folder.
 Make sure you add the path to the folder where "run_disort.m" is to your path and change the directories as needed in "sample_run.m."

 Planned upgrades:
 1) A new version of DISORT, DISORT3 is available.
 I hope to incorporate this soon.